actions-on-google/actions-on-google-nodejs/README.md

 See LICENSE.md.

 ## Terms
-Your use of this sample is subject to, and by using or downloading the sample files you agree to comply with, the [Google APIs Terms of Service](https://developers.google.com/terms/).
+Your use of this library is subject to, and by using or downloading the sample files you agree to comply with, the [Google APIs Terms of Service](https://developers.google.com/terms/).

 ## Google+
 Actions on Google Developers Community on Google+ [https://g.co/actionsdev](https://g.co/actionsdev).